-Excited to share that the concept the team we’re part of have submitted for Edinburgh’s £25m Ross Pavilion and Princes St Gardens competition has been made public today >
+We’re excited to share our team’s concept for Edinburgh’s £25m Ross Pavilion and Princes St Gardens competition, which has been made public today >

 O Street are part of a multi-disciplinary team led by eminent US firm wHY.
 Alongside Stuco and Creative Concern our role is to consult on the project narrative & presentation, audience engagement, wayfinding concepts and place branding.